Danielxburns/color-picker/README.md

 ## Roadmap

+- Add option groups to seperate images from textures
 - Add your own image dropdown lists
 - Switch from RGBA to HSLA with click of a button
 - Add color picker tool to identify color values at specific locations